 Too many of us have unfulfilled dreams.
 Too many women have not learned to use their voices or have disempowered themselves, especially those who were raised before the women’s movement.
 On my Facebook page I post stories about late bloomers who learned how to empower themselves and changed their lives.
 Men can be stuck, as well.
 There is an article on my FB page called “A Letter to the Late Bloomers” by The Good Men Project.
 Check it out.

 Opportunities to learn are all around us.
 Whether you want to improve your golf game or learn to play the piano, it’s never too late.
 I’ve taken tennis lessons, art classes, letting my intuition guide me.
 What is your dream?
 Would you like to sing in a choir learn to play an instrument or join a band?
 Get your degree?
 Learn to swim?
 Try something new?

 Learning something new in the good times can help you cope or change directions when the unexpected stops you in your tracks.
 You’ve learned that you can learn.

 If you are troubled by thoughts like I’m not smart enough, I’ll make a fool of myself, people will judge me or make fun of me, take one step at a time and you’ll find yourself inspiring yourself.
-Those of us who want guarantees and certainty may be invested in staying in our comfort zone, but, there are no guarantees in life.
-Learning something new in the good times can help you cope or change directions when the unexpected stops you in your tracks.
+Those of us who want guarantees and certainty may be invested in staying in our comfort zone.
+But, there are no guarantees in life.
+Learning something new in the good times can help you cope or change direction when the unexpected stops you in your tracks.
 You’ve learned that you can learn.